Slide show of the L2 Spring2 Dac. (Official Photos of KTE Spring2 Dac will be live second week of Dec approximately)

-This is a preorder of our NEW dac, The Kitsune Tuned Edition Spring 2 with many improvements over the Spring1 design.
+The Kitsune Tuned Edition Spring 2 with many improvements over the Spring1 design.
 We are extremely confident our customers will be absolutely thrilled with our new version to replace the original spring dac.
 We will update this page with new content in the near future.
-However many customers have request we get a page up to begin preorders.
-As we are actually building them now and ready to ship them soon!
+However many customers have request we get a page up to allow orders, THIS IS NOT THE FINAL PRODUCT PAGE, so please excuse this until we are final with content for each LEVEL of the dac, as they will have their own dedicated page.
+As we are actually building these now and ready to ship them around 3.5weeks average time!
 Professional Pictures will come soon!
 Please forgive us for the poor image of the product, this is really just a teaser.
-Photos are scheduled to be done early December.
+Photos are scheduled to be done January.

 The KTE model will have the following specs.
 And many new features.Improved higher resolution display with ability to display more info at the same time such as input, OS or NOS modes and sample rates all at same time.
 While preserving the classic dot matrix font that the original Spring1 was known for!

-Same chassis dimensions, same control panel and same copper/black signature look. but KTE model will have offical pure copper KTE badges/emblems.
+Same chassis dimensions, same control panel and same copper/black signature look. but KTE model will have official pure copper KTE badges/emblems.

 Improvements to the dac module have been made and KTE models will have hand picked modules for best performance and sound quality.